litlfred/ITI.VHL/input/pagecontent/volume-1.md

 ### XX.4.1 Concepts

-Verifiable Health Links describe protocols that enable sharing of health documents with additional sharing options that include: limited-time access, long-term sharing of data that can evolve over time, and protecting access with a PIN.
+A Verifiable Health Link is a mechanism which enables the sharing of health documents with additional sharing options that may include: limited-time access, long-term sharing of data that can evolve over time,  and protecting access with a PIN.
 These shareable links can often be downloaded onto devices and converted into a QR code format, facilitating patient-mediated data sharing and interoperability within the healthcare ecosystem.

 ### XX.4.2 Use Cases